clojure-emacs/clj-refactor.el/README.md

  - `ad`: add declaration for current top-level form
  - `dk`: destructure keys
  - `mf`: move one or more forms to another namespace, `:refer` any functions
+ - `sp`: Sort all dependency vectors in project.clj

 Combine with your keybinding prefix/modifier.